 It’s not like only people with bad handwriting are attracted to the medical field.
 Ruth Brocato, MD, primary care doctor with Mercy Medical Center says she went from winning a penmanship award in grade school to having totally illegible script now.
 “I know other people have trouble deciphering my notes,” says Dr. Brocato, who adds that she can usually read her own writing.
 Clearly, doctors haven’t tried this one-minute trick for better handwriting.
 So what gives?

 For one thing, doctors have to write more than just about any other job.
 “In the medical field, if it’s not documented, it didn’t happen,” says Celine Thum, MD, medical director at ParaDocs Worldwide.
 Anything you talk about behind closed doors needs written evidence for your medical history.
-(Curious what your handwriting says about you?
-This handwriting analysis will tell you.)

 Long days plus tons of writing equals a very tired hand.
 “If you’re writing literally for 10 to 12 hours a day and you’re handwriting, your hand just can’t do it,” says Dr. Brocato.
 Most doctors’ handwriting gets worse over the course of the day as those small hand muscles get overworked, says Asher Goldstein, MD, pain management doctor with Genesis Pain Centers.